 Who has access to data?

-Your information may be shared internally, including with members of the HR team (including payroll), your line manager, managers in the business area in which you work and IT staff if access to the data is necessary for performance of their roles.
-For example, where there is a concern about internet usage, data is accessed with the appropriate controls procedure in place.
+Your personal information (including special category data) may be shared (where necessary) internally, with the following categories of people; members of the HR, Finance (including payroll), IT, General Counsel & Risk teams and your line manager, managers in the business area in which you work and the senior management team.
+Access to your data is considered necessary, if it is a requirement for legal, regulatory or compliance purposes or enables a person to perform their role.
+For example, if a complaint is made, different teams will need to work together to view and report on documentation, to enable the resolution of that complaint.
+Where there is a concern about internet usage, data is accessed with the appropriate controls procedure in place.

 The firm shares your data with third parties in order to obtain pre-employment references from other employers, obtain employment background checks from third-party providers and obtain necessary criminal records checks from the Disclosure and Barring Service.